 Fridays

-SmackDown began as a WWE brand extension of Raw in 1999, airing first on broadcast underdog UPN, then MyNetworkTV, then Syfy, then USA Network, and now FOX as of 2018.
-SmackDown airs live Fridays on FOX but is occasionally bumped to FS1 due to broadcast scheduling conflicts (like the MLB postseason), then later on-demand on Peacock.
+SmackDown began as a WWE brand extension of Raw in 1999, airing first on broadcast underdog UPN, then MyNetworkTV, then Syfy, then USA, then FOX, and now back on USA.
+SmackDown airs live Fridays on USA, then later on-demand on Peacock.

 AEW Rampage | TNT